 Leak in the surgical connections with the intestines

 Serious infection or bleeding

 The risk of complications is lower at centers that perform more than 100 weight loss surgeries per year.
-Deaths in the month following gastric bypass surgery are rare: about 0.2% to 0.5% (less than one in 200 people) when the procedure is performed by a highly experienced surgeon.
+Deaths in the month following gastric bypass surgery are rare (about 0.2% to 0.5%, or less than one in 200 people) when the procedure is performed by a highly experienced surgeon.